ramantehlan/AlvisAI/README.md

 But unfortunately, my vision/app didn't get much response, not many people signed up for it and it did a crash landing.
 I later wrote a (private)document on what went wrong.
 It was my approach to the problem which didn't fit right.
 I had to learn it hard way.
 The irony is that after this I myself got a bit depressed and was disappointed, well I was 16 or 17 maybe and was too excited about this project, so disappointment was quite guaranteed.
 But I learned a lot and was quite happy and positive in the end.

-#### What's in it for you.
+#### What's in it for you
-Well, after 2 years I have decided to open source my web app and if you need a pre-built social network then feel free to use AlvisAI.
+Well, after 2 years I have decided to open source my web app and if you need a pre-built social network then feel free to edit and use AlvisAI for yourself and others.

 # Installation

-**1) Download the project to root directory.**
+1 **Download the project to root directory**

-Download the project and unzip only in the root directory of your website root or localhost.
+  - Download the project and unzip only in the root directory of your website root or localhost.

-**2) Import database to MySQL.**
+2 **Import database to MySQL**

-You need to import two **.sql** files to MySQL database.
+  - You need to import two **.sql** files to MySQL database.
 Those two files are: `server/sql/alvisai.sql` and `server/sql/alvisai_learn.sql` in the root directory.

+3 **Configure program**

+  - you can

 > Note: Till this step, The social networking will get active but it won't have a bot yet.
 Now we will use [**Program-O**](https://github.com/Program-O/Program-O), which is pre-installed in root directory we just need to initiate bot installation.